The Dyslexic Indian Bipolar

 Well, I’m going to openly claim my struggles.
 I am done with feeling inadequate, and feeling like an anomaly among neurotypical people!

-I have always had an affinity to neuroscience and psychological films.
+I have a penchant for neuroscience and psychological films.

 “Facing unemployment and his girlfriend’s rejection, writer Eddie Morra (Bradley Cooper) is sure that he has no future.
 That all changes when an old friend gives him a drug that produces enhanced mental acuity…”

 Love these quotes from the film Limitless, makes sense why now: